umbraco/UmbracoDocs/13/umbraco-engage/developers/headless/README.md

 3. Rebuild and run your site.
 4. Navigate to **/umbraco/swagger** in your browser.
-5. From the top right definition dropdown, check for the **Umbraco Engage API**
+5. Check for the **Umbraco Engage API** from the top right definition dropdown.

 ![Umbraco Engage API](../../.gitbook/assets/umbraco-engage-api.png)